UC Davis School of Veterinary Medicine: Veterinary Medical Teaching Hospital

 The William R. Pritchard Veterinary Medical Teaching Hospital (VMTH) at the University of California, Davis — a unit of the School of Veterinary Medicine — is open to the public.
-Faculty and resident clinicians along with supervised students treat more than 50,000 animals a year, ranging from cats and dogs to horses, cows, and exotic species.
+Faculty and resident clinicians along with supervised students treat more than 50,000 animals a year, ranging from cats and dogs to horses, livestock, and exotic species.
+The hospital provides 24/7 emergency services for those first four categories.
+The hospital also provides emergency services seven days a week during regular business hours for exotic animals.

 The current hospital, along with five support buildings, opened in 1970.
-The VMTH provides training opportunities and clinical experiences for DVM students and post graduate veterinarian residents.
+The VMTH provides training opportunities and clinical experiences for DVM students and postgraduate veterinarian residents.
 These residents are trained under the faculty's tutelage to be board-certified specialists in one of 34 specialty areas.

+Like the UC system's hospitals for human patients, the VMTH cannot cure every patient—meaning that it has to deal with its share of complaints from dissatisfied pet owners.
+In August 2016, news coverage of several pet owners' complaints about expensive and ineffective care at the VMTH drew public attention to the fact that veterinarians working there were exempt from licensing by the California Department of Consumer Affairs.
+Thus, DCA's Veterinary Medical Board had no jurisdiction over VMTH vets, in contrast with vets in private practice who had been regulated by DCA and its predecessors for many years.
+UC Davis's chief veterinary medicine officer noted in a statement that at the time, the VMTH was treating about 41,000 small animals per year, but received on average less than 20 written complaints per year.
+In 2017, the academic exemption from veterinarian licensing was removed and a University Veterinary License was created for VMTH vets participating in patient care.

+The hospital operates UC Veterinary Medical Center — San Diego at satellite facilities which opened in 2000 and 2008 to provide hemodialysis and cardiology services to Southern California pets (i.e., specialized services which the vast majority of veterinarians cannot provide).
+In March 2024, UC Davis bought a San Diego office building and began renovating the building into a veterinary hospital set to open in fall 2025.
+Like Davis, the new satellite hospital in San Diego will offer 24/7 emergency services.

-Notable Programs
+Notable programs

-The School of Veterinary Medicine was on the forefront of research into the 2007 pet food recalls..
+The School of Veterinary Medicine was on the forefront of research into the 2007 pet food recalls.
 Other areas of research include chronic progressive lymphedema in horses and H1N1 influenza.

-Under the terms of a Memorandum of Understanding with the California Department of Fish and Game, the school's Wildlife Health Center administers the Oiled Wildlife Care Network (OWCN) on behalf of the government of California.
+Under the terms of a memorandum of understanding with the California Department of Fish and Game, the school's Wildlife Health Center administers the Oiled Wildlife Care Network (OWCN) on behalf of the government of California.
 OWCN directly operates facilities for the cleaning and rehabilitation of oiled wildlife at Cordelia and San Pedro, and in emergencies can also draw upon the resources of 23 participating organizations.

 The SeaDoc Society is an affiliated nonprofit with the veterinary school and the schools Karen C. Drayer Wildlife Health Center.